mjtat/PubMed-Topic-Modeler/README.md

 * figure_plotting.py
 * execute.py

-pubmed_query, preprocess, and topic_modeling are placed within the scripts folder.
+pubmed_query, preprocess, and topic_modeling are placed within the folder.
 It is not necessary for you to run them unless you choose to.
-You can simply download the repository, edit the path argument in the execute.py file (if necessary), then run the execute.py script.
+All you need to run is execute.py script.

 1. *pubmed_query.py* makes use of the PubMed open-source API, and retrieves abstracts.
 It also retrieves other information, such as date of publication, and Pubmed IDs (PMID).